 Pop-ups are a controversial topic in the world of web design.
 Too many pop-ups are bad for your site as they annoy visitors and drive traffic away.
 However, when used judiciously, such as an exit-intent pop-up, these are very effective in reaching marketing goals.
 That’s especially true for a calculated promotional pop-up, which is a specific type of pop-up that offers hesitant visitors a discount for making a purchase.

-The key is to present users with a pop-up when they stalled in the purchasing process.
+The key is to present users with a pop-up when they are stalled in the purchasing process.
 It should be easy for them to see, and it should also offer a promotion.
-One great idea is a percentage discount on all purchases if they sign-up to your mailing list.
+One great idea is a percentage discount on all purchases if they sign-up for your mailing list.
 All they have to do is type in their email and they get the discount code sent straight away.

 Consequently, you are now in an excellent position.
 You have a user that’s very likely to make a purchase because they receive a discount, and you also have someone on your mailing list.
 Thereafter, you can send promotional material to them in the future, encouraging them to come back.
 Again, you have the perfect combo of encouraging new sales while also encouraging customers to return.
 This is the secret to sustainable business growth!